Skip to main content

 Global shortages and supply chain disruptions continue to influence the construction, equipping, and expansion of data centers worldwide.

-This CLE webinar will examine strategic approaches to preserving supply continuity and planning for disruption, including how to structure contract obligations and remedies to mitigate downside risk.
-We will address force majeure provisions, allocation of delay risk, pricing adjustments, substitution rights, buffer inventory requirements, and alternative sourcing strategies that can be built into agreements before disruption occurs.
-Attendees will gain practical tools for strengthening contractual resilience in the face of global supply volatility.
+This CLE webinar examined strategic approaches to preserving supply continuity and planning for disruption, including how to structure contract obligations and remedies to mitigate downside risk.
+We addressed force majeure provisions, allocation of delay risk, pricing adjustments, substitution rights, buffer inventory requirements, and alternative sourcing strategies that could be built into agreements before disruption occurred.
+Attendees gained practical tools for strengthening contractual resilience in the face of global supply volatility.

 Print and share